We've pinpointed the 9 best lip liners that create a lasting, defined and smudge-proofed pout

 In order to find the best lip liners available on the market, we tested a variety of products, from budget buys to luxury offerings.
 We also trialled numerous applicators, including classic pencil liners and modern twist-up options.

-A selection of some of the lip liners tested in the guide, including the e.l.f Cream Glide Liner and Charlotte Tilbury Lip Cheat, in front of a green backdrop
+Handheld view of a selection of some of the lip liners tested in the guide including Charlotte Tilbury (centre) and e.l.f.
+Cosmetics (right)

-A selecton of the lip liners tested by Digital Beauty Writer, Naomi Jamieson for this guide.
+A selecton of the lip liners tested by our digital beauty writer, Naomi Jamieson, for this guide.

 (Image credit: Future)

-Judging each product fairly, we assessed every liner on the ease of its application, making note as to how well the formulas glide onto lips, as well as how comfortable they are and colour payoff.
+In order that we judged each product fairly, we assessed each lip liner on the ease of its application, making note as to how well the formulas glide onto lips, as well as how comfortable they are and colour payoff.

-We wore each one on our lips for a minimum of a whole day, eating and drinking normally, to see how well each one lasted and if the liner prevented our lipstick from feathering.
+We wore each pencil contender for a minimum of one whole day, eating and drinking normally, to see how well each one lasted, as well as if the liner prevented our subsequent lipstick from feathering.

-We paid attention to price, as liners can range from £3 to £30, and value for money must be considered.
-As well as this, we assessed their packaging for form and function, ease of sharpening and whether they offered any added application extras such as brushes or blenders.
+We also took note of each one's price, as liners can be priced as little as £3 or exceed £30, so the value for money in line with that must be considered.
+We also assessed their packaging for form and function, ease of sharpening, and whether they featured added extras, such as brushes or blenders.

 How to choose the best lip liner for you

-Choosing a lip liner can be subjective as some may hate the feel of a matte formula, while others adore a waterproof pencil that won't budge.
-Depending on the look you're going for, there are a few things to consider and look out for:
+Choosing a lip liner is a somewhat subjective process; some may hate the feel of a matte formula on their lips, while others will adore wearing a waterproof pencil that won't budge.
+Depending on the look you're going for, there are a few things to consider and look out for while you shop.

-• Formula: Opt for creamy, velvety textures that glide on easily, stay put, and don’t feel overly drying.
-It's wise to consider ingredients too, including today’s hydrating hero players such as glycerin and coconut oil.
+• Formula: Creamy, velvety textures will glide on easily, stay put and don’t feel overly drying.
+It's wise to consider ingredients too, like today’s hydrating hero players such as glycerin and coconut oil.

-• Shade range: A nude shade will work under any number of lippies in your collection, meaning you don't have to match your lip liner exactly to your lipstick.
-Seek out brands with large colour ranges to suit every skin tone to find your perfect match - the right one will give your lips a fuller appearance.
+• Shades: Nude shades work under any number of lippies in your collection, meaning you don't have to match your lip liner exactly to your lipstick.
+Seek out large colour ranges that suit more skin tones to find aperfect match – the right one will give your lips a fuller appearance.

 • Applicator: Precision is key, so choose an ultra-fine tip that’s easy to manoeuvre and won’t drag on the delicate skin around your lips, to avoid smudging outside the lines.
 Both twist-up and sharpenable options are available, whilst twist-ups offering speed and convenience, they are slightly less precise than traditional pencils.

-• Matching to products vs lips: “To create a fuller lip shape, choose a shade in the same family as your lipstick,” says Warren Dowdall, Bobbi Brown Senior Pro Artist.
+• Colour match: “To create a fuller lip shape, choose a shade in the same family as your lipstick,” says Warren Dowdall, Bobbi Brown Senior Pro Artist.
 “Or, if you’re after something soft, find a lip pencil that’s close to your natural lip colour.”

 Our expert panel